andrewrothstein/ansible-go-dev/README.md

 =========

 ```
-Role to do go development with GOPATH set to ~/go
+Set yourself up for go development with GOPATH set to ~/go
 ```

 Requirements